gokhanceyhan/momilp/README.md

 ## Instances
 ### TOMILP:
 Three-objective mixed-integer programming problem instances in the `.lp` file format.
 Subfolder names indicate the number of constraints and the number of integer variables.
 Each instance has equal number of continuous and integer variables.
-For example, `O3-C10` instances contain 10 linear constraints with 5 continuous and 5 integer variables.
+For example, in subfolder `10`, instances contain 10 linear constraints with 5 continuous and 5 integer variables.
 - Instances under `I1` folder contain instances with `one` discrete-valued objective.
 - Instances under `B1` folder contain instances with `one` discrete-valued objective and all integer variables are binary.
 - Instances under `B2` folder contain instances with `two` discrete-valued objective and all integer variables are binary.